-2 The RIC has also mandated that T&TEC implement Codes of Practice in certain key areas such as disconnection.
+1 The RIC has also mandated that T&TEC implement Codes of Practice in certain key areas such as disconnection.
 However, these are not discussed here.
+A copy of the Codes of Practice for T&TEC (revised August 2020) can be accessed on the RIC's website.

-- The choice of indicators to be used to judge service quality; - Availability of data to be used to support the S-factor determination; - Determination of an efficient incentive that will improve service quality whilst at the same time have no adverse effects on capital investment, production levels etc. (economic efficiency); - How this mechanism will account for the effects of external events on service quality.
+- The form the S-factor is to assume: - The choice of indicators to be used to judge service quality; - Availability of data to be used to support the S-factor determination; - Determination of an efficient incentive that will improve service quality whilst at the same time have no adverse effects on capital investment, production levels, etc. (economic efficiency); - Accounting for the effects of external events on service quality.